hjbockholt/quickPES/README.md

 For any queries, suggestions, or support related to `QuickPES`, please reach out via the [GitHub issues page](https://github.com/hjbockholt/quickPES/issues) or contact the maintainers directly.

----

-You can now add this to your `README.md` in the root directory of your GitHub project.
-Adjustments might be needed based on specific project intricacies or additional sections you might want to include later.